 For more info on stereo miking, check out the Top 8 Best Stereo Miking Techniques (With Recommended Mics).

 My final piece of advice is to use your ears.

 If your microphone setup sounds out-of-phase, troubleshoot a solution.

 What is a microphone polar pattern?
 A microphone polar pattern is a way of representing the directionality of the mic.
-In other words, polar patterns describe the directions in which a mic is most sensitive, lease sensitive, and all the points in between.
+In other words, polar patterns describe the directions in which a mic is most sensitive, least sensitive and all the points in between.
 Polar patterns can be qualitative (certain titles) or quantitative (with polar response graphs).

-For an in-depth look into microphone polar patterns, read my article The Complete Guide To Microphone Polar Patterns.
+For an in-depth look into microphone polar patterns, check out my article The Complete Guide To Microphone Polar Patterns.